appleseedhq/appleseed-maya/docs/source/shaders/material/as_toon.rst

    :width: 10%
    :title:

    Toon shader with IBL and a point light.
-The pointlight makes the tonal progression much more noticeable.
+The point light makes the tonal progression much more noticeable.
    A viewer Fresnel term is attenuating the specular highlights.

 .. thumbnail:: /_images/screenshots/toon/as_toon_docs_render3.png